-An industry standard for beverage cost is typically 20-25%.
+Pour cost is a common industry standard and simply refers to the cost it takes your establishment to make the drink, divided by the price you sell it for.
+The pour cost is typically 20-25%.
 That simply equates to how much each drink is costing the business.
-One way in which this can be controlled is through your pour size (how much liquor is included in each drink).
+One way to control pour cost is through your pour size (how much liquor is included in each drink).

 A typical pour size is 1-1.5 ounces of alcohol, with a liter bottle adding up to roughly 30 drinks (20 if you are serving doubles).
 The costs of drinks can be covered by simply adjusting your pour size, rather than raising the price for the patron or changing your inventory system.